Here’s What Happened When ‘Kini Klad Kylie Posted Her Build-A Beach Bawwwdy

 Kylie Jenner has the internet in a TIZZY over her build-a-beach bawwwdy that she served up while soaking up some sun on her luxurious vacay.
 Yea, we know, she’s RICH rich but also thirsty for attention based on her back-to-back-to-back-TO-BACK thirst traps currently flooding Instagram.

-Peep the Hilarious hysteria over Kylie’s build-a-beach bawwwdy on the flip.
+Peep the hilarious hysteria over Kylie’s build-a-beach bawwwdy on the flip.

 Comments